GovTechSG/apex-complete-docs/sections/oauth/client.md

 ![Image](_assets/client-4.png)

 By being able to get the newly created **Client ID** and **Authorization URL**, you have met the complete prerequisite to implement the end-to-end Authorization flow.

+> If you need to change the JWKS Endpoint URL, scopes, or add/remove Callback URLs, simply click on the [Edit] button to do so.

+!> If you delete your application, do note that the onboarded OAuth Clients from the application will also be deleted.